 Start your Thanksgiving feast off on a delicious note with small bites that feature the season’s best ingredients and flavors.
-Here are some of our favorite no-fuss nibbles — they’ll keep friends and family happy while they wait for the feast to begin.
+Here’s what’s on our best-of Thanksgiving appetizer list—they’ll keep friends and family happy while they wait for the feast to begin.
 Pour a cocktail or a glass of wine, and get ready for the best meal of the year!

 |Candied Mixed Nuts with Rosemary

 Slightly sweet and slightly spicy, these nuts are easy to prepare, and they’re satisfying as a pre-dinner snack.
 You can toast them a few days in advance to get a head start.

 In this creative take on classic pigs in a blanket, roasted parsnips stand in for hot dogs and sausage.
 If you prefer a creamier sauce, add the optional sour cream.

 This recipe has been a longtime staple at the luxury Tennessee resort Blackberry Farm, and for good reason: Creamy beans and roasted garlic top golden brown toasts for a wonderful mix of tastes and textures.